gdg-uos/errclipse-rendering-engine/README.md

 This is Errclipse Error Rendering Engine....Maybe I'm the only one who use this repo. :(

 ..Anyway use both sshfs and git sucks.

+This project works for connect Errclipse plugin and GAE, calculate error-score, get error solving url, and etc.